 My 25 year old self might look at my 36 year old self and say I’ve become soft!
 I think I’ve just grown wise to what’s really important and how things work.
 In no particular order, here’s what I would have done differently (more details on each in the podcast):

 I could probably list 10 more, but you get the point.
-I’d love to hear your thoughts and questions, so leave a comment here and hit that ❤️ button!
+Listen to the entire podcast episode here:

 Kevin Burke is a dad and coach, having coached baseball at all ages tee ball through varsity high school over the last 18 years .
 He currently coaches his younger son’s 9U “travel” team, Tennessee Prime, based out of Chattanooga, TN.